 - The law does not require companies applying for mining licenses to publish their real, beneficial owners – a key way to prevent corruption and conflicts of interest.

-“The opportunity to build a minerals sector around recognised principles of transparency and good governance, and the strongest possible protections against corruption and conflict, is one that Afghanistan can’t afford to miss,” said Stephen Carter, Afghanistan Campaign Leader for Global Witness.
+“The opportunity to build a minerals sector around recognised principles of transparency and good governance, and the strongest possible protections against corruption and conflict, is one that Afghanistan can’t afford to miss,” said Dominic Smith, Afghanistan Campaign Leader for Global Witness.
 “Militias implicated in human rights abuses have already been profiting from chromite and other resources.
 Remaining gaps in the mining law need urgent attention in order to guard against abuse and the loss of much-needed revenue for the country.”

 The report highlights other shortcomings in the proposed law, including provisions that appear to give companies an unlimited right to use water – potentially endangering thousands of livelihoods and creating a huge risk of local conflict – and dispute resolution and local employment clauses which could exclude local communities.
 The law also requires environmental safeguards and community development only after a license is granted, which means these issues risk not being considered in the bidding process.